opc-cpvp/sondage-survey-external/README.md

 -) localization in the model, inject IStringLocalizer didn't work.
 Maybe I need to have an interface like ISurveyPAModel

 -) Test on Internet Explorer
 	- the whole file preview thing is not working as well as the html "meter" object

 -) Put a spinner when completing the survey since there is 2 api calls.
 Bootstrap.
 Talk to Josh.
 Vue component.
 PBR client project
 -) PDF: Try to have only one json to manage
--) Add "maxLength": value to all the property that have a maximum in the json -) Get rid of the 'survey' global variable
+-) Add "maxLength": value to all the property that have a maximum in the json -) Get rid of the 'survey' global variable.
+That causes an issues with lint

 ### Mode details required or help required